 A study of advanced topics in finance, particularly corporate finance, using the business case methodology.
 Offered annually.

-Prerequisite: FIN 321 with a minimum grade of C.
+Prerequisite: ACCT 211 with a minimum grade of C and FIN 321 with a minimum grade of C.

 FIN 435.
 Real Estate Analysis.
 3 Hours.